ndikumanaisaie/Budget_App/README.md

 **You can do the following with app:**

-- Create a post
+- Create an account
-- List all posts by users
-- Post details
-- User details
+- Login
-- Like a posts
+- Create a category
-- Comment on a posts
+- Create a transaction

 <p align="right">(<a href="#readme-top">back to top</a>)</p>